iommirocks/iommi/docs/queries.rst

 If you have table of `Song` and a foreign key to `Album`, if you search for `album=Paranoid` iommi will by default create the Django query `Q(album__name='Paranoid')`.
-If the name field isn't called `name` you can register another name field with `register_name_field`, or if you want something other special for just this view you can use the `name_field` parameter to specify the name field to use.
-Note that you can use `pk` or other non-string columns as the name field if you want.
+If your model has different fields used as names, you must register those with `register_search_fields`, or if you want something other special for just this view you can use the `search_fields` parameter to specify the fields to use.
+Note that you can use `pk` or other non-string columns as search fields if you want.

 Stand alone example